 My name is Christine Barker and my soul exists to make art.
-I’m a wild-hearted wanderer finding inspiration in every day moments and allowing nature to be my muse.
-That may sound trendy and contrived but with a serious case of artist’s brain I can’t walk down the street without looking at a circle of mushrooms and wondering about the family of fairies that could be dwelling underneath the enchanted dome.
+I live to find inspiration in everyday moments and freely allow nature to be my muse.
+I can’t walk down the street without looking at a circle of mushrooms and wondering about the family of fairies that could be dwelling underneath the enchanted domes.

-My creative breakthrough came while attending the Pura Vida painting retreat in Costa Rica hosted by Mati McDonough and Faith Evans-Sills in 2016.
-I was surrounded by creative souls who helped me finally realize that my passion lies in pursuing the creative siren’s song and chasing inspiration wherever it may lead me.
-It’s difficult to be content with the mundane when one’s mind is constantly turning over ideas for photo shoot concepts, costumes and locations.
+My creative breakthrough came while attending a painting retreat in Costa Rica in 2016.
+Surrounded by creative souls, I finally realized that my passion lies in pursuing the creative siren’s song and chasing inspiration wherever it may lead me.
+It’s difficult to be content with the mundane when my head is constantly turning over ideas for photo shoot concepts, costumes and locations.

-Embracing my creativity and learning the many details of photography has created some enormous challenges for me because I hold myself to an impossible standard but the work of all of the incredible photographers around me pushes me to do better each time I pick up my camera.
+Embracing my creativity and learning about the details of photography has created some enormous challenges for me because I hold myself to a high standard but the work of all of the incredible photographers around me pushes me to do better each time I pick up my camera.
 I thrive in the creative chaos that this change in focus has brought to me and I look forward to making the whimsical and sometimes deranged dreams in my head become a visually stunning reality.

 “We are mosaics – pieces of light, love, history, stars — glued together with magic and music and words.”